astannnn/R2D2-FL-new/technical_report.md

 - 40% asymmetric label noise
 - 40% heterogeneous client-level noise

 Noise is injected after client partitioning.
-This is important because it allows each client to have its own local corruption pattern.
+This is important because it allows each client to first receive a non-IID local dataset and then receive label corruption according to the selected setting.

 In the heterogeneous noise setting, only a subset of clients receives corrupted labels.
 This allows the framework to test robustness against unreliable clients.